Akjo03/WinClean/README.md

 If you want to learn more about WinClean you can check out our [wiki](https://github.com/Akjo03/WinClean/wiki) or our [website](https://akjo03.github.io/WinClean/).

+**NOTE:** Both the wiki and website are very unfinished and will be fleshed out soon.
+They will also replace all the markdown files here except obviously for README.md

 ------

 ## Contributing